What is a Personal Loan?

 A secured personal loan will be tied to collateral.
 A home equity loan, for example, will be tied to the equity in your home.
 If you fail to pay back the loan according to the terms, the lender will have the option to take your home.
 But because you have used collateral to secure the loan, you may wind up paying a lower interest rate, making the loan cost less over time.

 Unsecured personal loans are loans that are tied simply to your ability to repay.
 Lenders calculate how much you can borrow with an unsecured loan by using your credit score and your income in most cases.
 The higher your income and higher your credit score, the more you are typically able to borrow with an unsecured personal loan.
-Your unsecured loan does not have collateral, so the lender is acting in good faith loaning you the funds, assuming that you will be paying them back in a timely manner.
+Your unsecured loan does not have collateral, so the lender is acting in good faith loaning you’re the funds, assuming that you will be paying them back in a timely manner.

 The primary cost for a personal loan is the interest you’ll be paying the lender for the privilege of borrowing.
 You borrow a lump sum of money and the bank charges you interest.
 When you repay the funds, the interest will be a set amount included in your monthly payments.

 The amount of interest you pay with your personal loan can vary according to several factors including the amount you’re borrowing, the length of the loan, your credit score and the current financial marketplace.
 Generally the higher your credit score, the lower the interest rate.
 The higher the dollar amount, the higher the interest rate.
+Also, some banks will offer a lower interest rate for shorter loan terms.

 While rates can vary from day to day in the world of finance, you can expect to pay between 13 and 27 percent interest on most unsecured personal loans.
 Secured loans may have lower rates due to the use of collateral which lowers the bank’s risk in lending you money.
 Some personal loans also include origination fees, which can reduce the amount of money you actually have deposited in your account.
 A loan for $10,000 may be reduced to only $9,000 if the bank charges a 10% origination fee, for example.